webiny/commodo/packages/name/README.md

 # @commodo/name

-Use `withName` higher order function to create a new function with a name assigned to it.
+Creates a new function with a name assigned to it and passed to its instances.

 ## Usage